skip to content

 • How can I communicate more proactively with my peers and supervisors?
 How can I explain problems and progress with my research project in the best possible way?
 What can I do to master individual communication challenges?
 How can I identify and correct weak communication?
 How can I act and react more assertively?

 .........the solution is to get training.
 We welcome you to participate in the workshops of the GSfBS!
 Our tailor-made workshop programme provides the necessary tools to develop and enhance the academic and professional skills you need.
 Our trainers are very experienced and their expertise is focused on meeting the specific demands of scientists involved in biological and life sciences.
 Dr. Ruth Willmott and Dr. Rick Scavetta are native English speakers and biologists.
-Sabine Lerch and Andrea Roos are communication consultants focusing on the specific communication needs of Life and Natural Scientists.
+Dr. Alexander Klassmann is a mathematician who has long term experience in teaching biologists, Dr. Michaela Höhne and Prof. Röbbe Wünschiers are biologists.
+Sabine Lerch is a communication consultant focusing on the specific communication needs of Life and Natural Scientists.

 Important information: Students fulfilling the requirements of the GSfBS Core Programme are preferred for the workshops.